Keio University

 Vegetable Waste in Japan

-Vegetable Intake of Consumers
+Consumer Vegetable Intake

 While vegetable waste is a very serious problem, are there no issues on the consumer side?
 In fact, Japanese people are not consuming enough vegetables.
 According to the Ministry of Health, Labour and Welfare's "Health Japan 21 (2nd Term)," the target vegetable intake is 350g per day, whereas the actual intake is only 291g.*4 In particular, while those aged 60 and over consume about 300g of vegetables, those aged 20 to 40 consume only about 250g.
 Considering that younger generations eat fewer vegetables, it is easy to imagine that vegetable intake will decrease further in the future.